A dental technician, also known as a dental technologist, is responsible for designing, constructing and repairing a variety of dental devices

 To work as a dental technician you must be registered with the General Dental Council (GDC) before you can start work.
 To get onto the register, you have to complete a GDC-approved qualification in dental technology.
 Courses can be at the following levels:

 - BTEC Level 3 Extended Diploma in Dental Technology - you'll typically need five GCSEs (grade C/4 or above) in English language, maths and a science subject.
-The course can be completed on a full-time basis or part time while working as a trainee dental technician.
+The course can be completed on a full-time basis or part time while working as a trainee dental technician in a dental laboratory.

-- foundation degree in dental technology - you'll usually need to be employed in a trainee dental technician role or as an apprentice to get a place on a foundation degree.
+- foundation degree in dental technology - you'll usually need to be employed in a trainee dental technician role in a dental laboratory or as an apprentice to get a place on a foundation degree.

-- BSc (Hons) in dental technology - these are usually full-time courses delivered by a university dental school.
-You'll usually need three A-levels, including one in a science, for entry.
+- BSc (Hons) in dental technology - these are typically full-time courses and you'll usually need three A-levels, including one in a science, for entry.

 Check with course providers for exact entry details as they may accept alternative qualifications.
 For a list of course providers, see GDC - Dental technology programmes and qualifications.

-For advanced or specialist dental technology work, you'll usually need to take further qualifications at degree or postgraduate degree level.
+For advanced or specialist dental technology work, you'll usually need a degree or postgraduate degree-level qualification.

 You'll need to have: